 What The Deficit Means For Those With A Final Salary Pension

-It is important to note a final salary scheme deficit does not automatically mean the scheme will not pay out benefits in full or (worst case) fail.
-For those in the private sector the employer may make up the deficit by increasing contributions.
+It is important to note a final salary pension scheme deficit does not automatically mean the scheme will not pay out benefits in full or (worst case) fail.
+For those in the private sector, the employer may make up the deficit by increasing contributions.
 Alternatively, interest rates and the yields on Gilts could improve.

 For those in public sector schemes ultimately the government (and taxpayer) stands behind those schemes but if the burden on the taxpayer and the public purse becomes too great it is probable a political debate will be forced at some point.

 The Final Salary Pension Transfer Option

-Entitlement to a yearly pension from a final salary pension scheme may be swapped for a cash sum.
+Entitlement to a yearly pension from a final salary pension scheme may be swapped for a cash (transfer) sum.
 This sum must, in the first instance, be invested in a registered personal pension scheme.
-A individual may then drawdown on the sum invested to fund their lifestyle in retirement.
+An individual may then drawdown on the sum invested to fund their lifestyle in retirement.
 Drawdown may be in the form of lump sums and/or income withdrawals.

 There are both advantages and risks involved in a final salary pension transfer that must be considered carefully based on individual circumstances.
 For pension fund values exceeding £30,000, there is a legal requirement to take Independent Financial Advice but it is a good idea to take appropriate advice before transferring a pension of any value.